 The GMS is a one of the most prestigious scholarships available in the nation.
 If you meet the requirements for the GMS, start your application now.
 If you don’t qualify for the GMS, check out the other information on scholarships and remember to check out the next scholarship profile coming soon.
 Feel free to contact Scholarship Junkies for help and questions.
 We are here to help you!

-Jonathan Lee and Christopher Lee are 2012 Gates Millennium Scholars and members of the 2012-13 Scholarship Junkies Corps.
-Jon and Chris attend the University of Puget Sound in Tacoma, Washington.
+Jonathan Lee and Christopher Lee are 2012 Gates Millennium Scholars and members of the 2012-13, and 2013-14 Scholarship Junkies Corps.
+Jon and Chris attend the Vanderbilt University, in Nashville, Tennessee.